My Life! Teaching in a Korean University

 Check Price on Amazon

-The dialogues would also serve as a nice introduction to a variety of topics in a business English class.
+The dialogues would also serve as a nice introduction to a variety of topics in a ESL business conversation class.

 Who doesn’t love a good role-play, right?
 One of the best ways to help students build confidence for the real world outside the classroom is to replicate the outside world in our classes.